Westfir | Oregon

 100+ Page Workbook: Details on a variety of cultivation techniques, material choices, glossary of terms, and technical references.

-Mushroom Spawn: You will receive 6 species of edible and medicinal mushrooms to leave with!
+Mushroom Spawn: You will receive 8+ varieties of edible and medicinal mushrooms to leave with!
 6 of these will be of your choosing in pure culture petri dishes.

 Wholesome Meals: Lunch and Dinner will be provided daily, and is included in the price.
-Vegetarian, Gluten Free diets are accommodated for, and most of the food is grown right here in Oregon, with Gourmet Mushrooms and Medicinal Mushroom Teas.
+Vegetarian, Gluten Free diets are accommodated for, and most of the food is organically grown right here in Oregon, with Gourmet Mushrooms and Medicinal Mushroom Teas.